 Warm Place.
 Cool Shul.

-In keeping with the tradition of giving tzedakah to honor our loved ones’ memory, memorial plaques, stained glass windows and listing in the Yizkor Book may be purchased.
-Also, family and friends may send synagogue fund tributes printed in the bulletin to honor those whom we have lost.
+In keeping with the tradition of giving tzedakah to honor our loved ones’ memory, memorial plaques, stained glass windows and listings in Adath Israel's Yizkor Book are available for purchase. family and friends may also send synagogue fund tributes, which are printed in the adath israel quarterly bulletin, to honor those whom we have lost.

 Yahrzeit Memorial Plaques